APG Menu

 For those with an already basic knowledge of how to use the APG® System, download the printer-friendly APG® Advanced Course (PDF) for in-depth instructions.

 Under contract to CNES, the APG® was part of the PHYSIOLAB project on the Mir Space Station.
-The APG® was used to assess cardiovascular deconditioning in cosmonauts during spaceflights.
+The APG® was used to assess Mir Space Station APGcardiovascular deconditioning in cosmonauts during spaceflights.

 Use of air plethysmography during the French-Russian mission EO 22 on board the Mir Space Station.